Uniqueness in Haken's Theorem: From weakly aligned to aligned

 In \cite{CG} Casson-Gordon introduced the notion of a weakly reducible Heegaard splitting, rejuvenating Heegaard theory.
 They showed that if there are disjoint essential disks in $A$ and $B$, then simultaneous compression on a maximal family of such disjoint disks in $A$ and $B$ will produce either a reducing sphere for $T$ or an incompressible surface or both.
-In considering uniqueness, the choice of a 'maximal family' is problematic, since such a family is far from unique.
-In this section we avoid this problem of choice, by deriving from the entire pattern of circles $T \cap E$ in $E$ a recipe to move from a weakly reducing system for $T$ to a full $T$-reducing system, in a series of steps that is well-defined up to congruence.
+In considering uniqueness, as we are doing here, the choice of a `maximal family' is problematic, since such a family is far from unique.
+In this section we avoid this problem of choice, by deriving from the entire pattern of circles $T \cap E$ in $E$ a recipe to move from what we will call a weak alignment of $T$ (in analogy to `weak reduction') to a full alignment of $T$, in a series of steps that is well-defined up to congruence.

-Suppose $E$ is an $M$-reducing system for $M = A \cup_T B$. $E$ will be called a {\em weak solution} if, among the components of $E - T$, there are $\bdd$-reducing disks for both $A$ and $B$.
-Continuing under Assumption \ref{ass:induct}, we will describe a natural algorithm that transforms a weak solution $E$ into a $T$-reducing system, an algorithm that is well-defined up to congruence.
+Suppose $E$ is a disk/sphere set in $M = A \cup_T B$. $E$ will be called in {\em weak alignment} with $T$ if, among the components of $E - T$, there are both $A$-leaves and $B$-leaves.
+Continuing under Assumption \ref{ass:induct}, we will describe a natural algorithm that transforms a weak alignment of $E$ into a full alignment, an algorithm that is well-defined up to congruence.

-Denote by $\Da$ (resp $\Db$) the collection of all disk components of $E$ cut off by $T$ that lie in $A$ (resp $B$).
-Figure \ref{fig:Eview} illustrates the idea in a $B$-disk component of $E$.
+Denote by $\Da$ (resp $\Db$) the collection of all $A$-leaves (resp $B$-leaves) in $E$ coming from $E \cap T$.
+Figure \ref{fig:Eview} illustrates the idea in a disk component of $E$ whose boundary lies in $\bdd_- B$.

-Consider the surface $T_c \subset M$ obtained by compressing $T$ along $\mathcal{D}_A \cup \mathcal{D}_B $. $T_c$ divides $M$ into two (possibly disconnected) 3-manifolds $M_A$ and $M_B$.
+Consider the surface $T_{c(ompressed)} \subset M$ obtained by compressing $T$ along $\mathcal{D}_A \cup \mathcal{D}_B $. $T_c$ divides $M$ into two (each possibly disconnected) 3-manifolds $M_A$ and $M_B$.
 Imagine thickening $T_c$ by expanding it into a bi-collar as shown in Figure \ref{fig:MAMB}.
 This would induce Heegaard splitting surfaces $T_A \subset M_A$, obtained from the original $T$ by compressing only along $\mathcal{D}_A$ and then pushing towards the $A$-side of the bicollar.
-The symmetric construction gives a Heegaard splitting surface $T_B$ in $M_B$,
+The symmetric construction gives a Heegaard splitting surface $T_B$ in $M_B$.